-We bought, begged and borrowed as many umbrellas as possible during the week-long deluge leading up to our big day — in the hope of keeping our bridal party and guests dry.
+We bought, begged and borrowed as many umbrellas as possible during the week-long deluge leading up to our big day, hoping to keep our bridal party and guests dry.
 Hoping against hope that we wouldn’t need them.
 It wasn’t looking good, and when I heard whispers of widespread flooding in our area, my wedding jitters went into overdrive.
 Shit!

-Not letting the bad weather get in the way of his last day as a single man with his mates, Bren and his two groomsmen went surfing for a few hours before they had to meet the rest of us at the church for rehearsals.
+Not letting the bad weather get in the way of his last day as a single man with his mates, Bren and his two groomsmen surfed for a few hours before they had to meet the rest of us at the church for rehearsals.

-When the phone rang at 5:00 pm, I had a feeling something was wrong.
+When the phone rang at 5:00 pm, I felt something was wrong.
 It was Bren.
 When he said, “don’t worry, everything’s OK,” I started to worry.
 Brendan’s groomsman had been taken to hospital.
 A surfing accident had left him with a substantial stitch count in his bum.

 He was badly wounded when he came off his board, and it had hit him below the coccyx.
 This caused a gaping wound that required an overnight hospital stay.
 He wouldn’t be discharged in time to attend the wedding.
 Bren wanted me to know before I got to the rehearsal.

 I felt bad for his groomsman, but we had to find a new one, quick, who was the same size as the old one.
-After taking a minute to think, I suggested Bren pick up his groomsman’s suit on the way home from rehearsals.
+After thinking, I suggested Bren pick up his groomsman’s suit on the way home from rehearsals.
 It should fit Charles.
 “Have they arrived yet?”
 I asked.
 “I’m sure he won’t mind filling in.”
 Crisis avoided.

 The rain had set in again.
 It was heavy and didn’t let up all night.
-Nor did I sleep; I was staying in my childhood room and Deb and Andy were in the bedroom next to me.
+Nor did I sleep; I stayed in my childhood room, and Deb and Andy were in the bedroom next to me.
 I heard dad get up several times through the night to check the weather.

-I dozed off around 3am as the sound of wind and rain became gentler and lulled me off to sleep.
+I dozed off around 3am as the sound of wind and rain became gentler and lulled me to sleep.
 I woke with a start at 5am.
-There was complete silence, almost an eerie quiet as I got out of bed.
+As I got out of bed, there was complete silence, almost an eerie quiet.

 There was a palpable charge of energy in the air I was breathing in, and it was charging my entire body.
 It was more than excitement.
 Every cell in my body was singing.

 Dad walked out onto the veranda to join me.
-He looked out over the beach, paused for a moment and said, “looks like a good day,” and walked back inside to make a cup of coffee.
+He looked out over the beach, paused momentarily, said, “looks like a good day,” and walked back inside to make a cup of coffee.

 Dad was a man of few words.
 And in a few words, he could convey deep emotion without effort or expectation.
-One amongst many of his greatest traits.
-I felt overwhelming relief wash over me as excitement continued to tingling from my toes to my nose.
+One of many of his greatest traits.
+I felt overwhelming relief wash over me as excitement tingled from my toes to my nose.
 I was marrying Brendan today.

 We sat together, Mum and Dad, Deb, Andy and me.
-Chatting over top of each other between bursts of laughter at Andys jokes, discussing the day ahead and organising the logistics of bringing it all together.
-Mum gave me a big hug as we cleared dishes and filled champagne glasses.
+Chatting over top of each other between bursts of laughter at Andy’s jokes, we discussed the day ahead and organised the logistics of bringing it all together.
+Mum hugged me as we cleared dishes and filled champagne glasses.
 And I knew today, everything would be Ok.